Save the Silver Maple Forest

 Expert naturalists, hydrologists, and wetlands scientists supported the 20 faults listed in the Belmont Conservation Commission’s findings against the development.
 The Belmont Conservation Commission had challenged the development from 2007-2013.

 Not all permits have been issued.
-In addition, the development does not have a stormwater discharge permit required by the State's Clean Waters Act and a building permit.
+In addition to a building permit, the development does not have a stormwater discharge permit required by the State's Clean Waters Act and a stormwater permit required by Town of Belmont.
 The Coalition and members of other environmental organizations continue to challenge the development.
+This includes a new legal challenge in Middlesex Superior Court.

 10/18/14: Judge mulls injunction on razing trees.